rage/programming-23/data/part-10/3-oo-programming-techniques.md

 In this exercise you are asked to implement the class `SimpleDate` which allows you to handle dates.
 For simplicity's sake we assume here that _each month has 30 days_.

 Because of this simplification you should not use the `datetime` module from the Python standard library.
-You will implement similar functionality yourself instead.
+You will implement similar functionality by yourself instead.

 ## Comparisons

-Please implement the outline of the class, along with methods allowing for comparisons with the operators <, >, == and !=.
+Please implement the outline of the class, along with methods allowing for comparisons with the operators `<`, `>`, `==` and `!=`.
 You can use the following code to test your implementation:

 ```python
 d1 = SimpleDate(4, 10, 2020)